Testing Compliance Program

-Required students must continue to test seven days apart and participate in daily self-screenings through the end of the spring term, unless they are fully vaccinated and have received an exemption from ongoing testing (see below).
+Required students must continue to test every three days and participate in daily self-screenings through the end of the fall term, unless they become fully vaccinated or receive a temporary release from ongoing testing (see below).

 Who is required to participate?

-If you are a student who meets one or more of the following criteria, you are required to enroll in the Testing Compliance Program:
+Students who meet one or more of the following criteria must enroll in the Testing Compliance Program:

-- How to know if I’m part of the compliance program?
+- Am I part of the compliance program?

 - Check your status on the COVID-19 Info tab of the student portal.